marianar97/nicer-assistant/README.md

 The AI binding is defined in the `wrangler.toml` file.
 In the application, the `/api/ai` endpoint uses a text-to-text LLM (Large Language Model) to convert mean messages into polite corporate responses.

-The endpoint receives a message and uses it as a prompt for the LLM with specific instructions to reformulate the message in a professional corporate tone:
+The endpoint receives a message and uses it as a prompt for the LLM with specific instructions to reformulate the message in a professional tone:

 ```typescript
 app.post("/api/ai", async (c) => {